Oracle connector#

 Note

 Oracle does not expose metadata comment via REMARKS column by default in JDBC driver.
-You can enable it using oracle.remarks-reporting.enabled config option.
+You can enable it by using the oracle.remarks-reporting.enabled config option.
 See Additional Oracle Performance Extensions for more details.

 By default, the Oracle connector uses connection pooling for performance improvement.
-The below configuration shows the typical default values.
-To update them, change the properties in the catalog configuration file:
+The following configuration shows the typical default values:

 oracle.connection-pool.max-size=30